fhur/xql/packages/docs/docs/300-security/query-whitelisting.md

-# Registered queries
+# Query whitelisting

-One of the core security goals of SynthQL is to be out-of-the-box secure.
-This means that by default the QueryEngine will not execute unknown queries.
-Queries need to be explicitly registered with the `QueryEngine` for them to be executed.
+One of the core security goals of SynthQL is to be secure out-of-the-box.
+This means that, by default, the `QueryEngine` will not execute unknown queries.
+Queries need to be explicitly registered (i.e., `whitelisted`) with the `QueryEngine` in order to be executed.

 ```ts
 const findAllActiveUsers = () => from('users')